 chondrule O isotopic compositions that plot with the E chondrites

-Kakangari consists of about half chondrules and half chondrule fragments, mostly type-I, FeO-poor just as are EH3 chondrules, and they are FeNiFeS-rich.
+Chondrules in Kakangari constitute ~25 vol% and consist mostly of chondrule fragments, with only ~56% of the chondrules having remained intact.
+In a study employing four Kakangari thin sections, Barosch et al. (2019, 2020) measured only the complete chondrules and calculated an average diameter of ~0.7 mm.
+The chondrules and chondrule fragments are mostly type-I FeO-poor chondrules similar to those in EH3 chondrites, and they are also FeNiFeS-rich.
 In addition, AOAs and refractory material in the form of irregularly shaped CAIs are present.
-The relative proportion of chondrule textural-types, predominantly porphyritic and non-porphyritic, is unlike that in other chondrite groups; however, the abundance of POP chondrules is most similar to that of ordinary chondrites.
+The relative proportion of chondrule textural-types, predominantly porphyritic (86%) with minor abundances of both radial pyroxene (9%) and agglomeratic chondrules (5%), is unlike that in other chondrite groups; however, the abundance of POP chondrules (43%) is most similar to that in ordinary chondrites.
 Some porphyritic chondrules contain large metalsulfide intergrowths having ragged outlines, while others contain small metalsulfide beads within olivines and groundmass.
 Most chondrules and fragments also have metalsulfide rims, but some have fine-grained, igneous-textured silicate rims.
-The abundance of silicate rims in Kakangari is intermediate to that found in the CV and ordinary chondrites.
+Barosch et al. (2019, 2020) analyzed four Kakangari sections and determined that the abundance of zoned silicate rims (~7%) is much lower than in ordinary chondrites (~40%) and carbonaceous chondrites (~80%).
 Layered rims are found on some chondrules, implying that they have experienced at least three melting events with two accretionary episodes.
-Spongy troilite usually forms the final layer on chondrules and fragments.
+Spongy troilite usually forms the final layer on chondrules and chondrule fragments.

 Generally, the O-isotope composition of the bulk chondrules in Kakangari are 16O-poor and plot along the terrestrial fractionation line on an oxygen three-isotope diagram (ave. olivine: Δ17O +0.0 [±0.8] ; ave. low-Ca pyroxene: +0.2 [±0.9] ), while that of the matrix olivine and enstatite grains are slightly 16O-enriched by 2.6 (Nagashima et al., 2011, 2015).
 Analyses show that the matrix grains actually exhibit a bimodal distribution with a majority that are 16O-rich (Δ17O ~ 23.5 [±2.9] ) and others that are 16O-poor (Δ17O 0.1 [±1.7] ).
 In accordance with these values, the O-isotope composition of olivines composing a coarse-grained igneous rim on a porphyritic chondrule is 16O-rich (Δ17O ~ 24).
 As indicated by the O-isotopic data, Nagashima et al. (2015) deduced that Kakangari chondrule and matrix components likely formed from the same nebular reservoir, and that the observed 16O-enrichment in the bulk matrix compared to the 16O-poor bulk chondrules is due to the presence of 16O-rich grains in the matrix.